George Peabody statue before Peabody Institute, Mount Vernon Place, Baltimore, Maryland, March 2009. Photo by Diane F. Evartt.

 In addition, sixteen community colleges and eight regional higher education centers serve the public.
 Information about public universities and colleges (including community colleges) is available from the Maryland Higher Education Commission.

-In fall 2015, some 303,135 students (undergraduate, graduate, & professional) enrolled at Maryland public universities and colleges, the highest such enrollment in State history.
+In fall 2014, some 305,209 students (undergraduate, graduate, & professional) enrolled at Maryland public universities and colleges.

 For those wishing to continue their education via the Internet, Maryland Online offers that opportunity.
 Maryland Online is a consortium of community colleges and universities that offer courses online to students unable to attend classes on a campus.
 Initiated in the fall of 1999, the consortium now includes 20 members: Allegany College of Maryland; Anne Arundel Community College; Baltimore City Community College; Community College of Baltimore County; Carroll Community College; Cecil College; Chesapeake College; College of Southern Maryland; Frederick Community College; Garrett College; Hagerstown Community College; Harford Community College; Howard Community College; Montgomery College; Morgan State University; Prince George's Community College; Stevenson University; University of Baltimore; University of Maryland University College; and Wor-Wic Community College.